Customize your API Portal

 Understanding LLMs.txt Files

-After adding the above configurations, your portal will generate two files:
+After adding the above configurations, your API Portal will generate two files:

 - llms.txt: This is a small, summary-focused index file that provides a structured overview of the content of your API Portal.